Rep. Alexandria Ocasio-Cortez Releases Green New Deal Outline

 That's a really big — potentially impossibly big — undertaking.

-"Even the solutions that we have considered big and bold are nowhere near the scale of the actual problem that climate change presents to us," Ocasio-Cortez told NPR's Steve Inskeep in an interview airing Thursday on Morning Edition.
+"Even the solutions that we have considered big and bold are nowhere near the scale of the actual problem that climate change presents to us," Ocasio-Cortez told NPR's Steve Inskeep in an interview that aired Thursday on Morning Edition.

 She added: "It could be part of a larger solution, but no one has actually scoped out what that larger solution would entail.
 And so that's really what we're trying to accomplish with the Green New Deal."